PavelShturm85/9_github_trending/README.md

 # Github Trends

-**The module finds all the repositories created in the last week, select 20 with the highest score and outputs theirs open issues amount and url to the terminal.**
+**The module finds all the repositories created at the last week, with the highest score and outputs theirs open issues and url to the terminal.**

 # How to Install